MusabYK/Jointly/README.md

 ## Tools

-This project makes use of Python and React to build Algorand smart contracts and to provide a base project configuration to develop frontends for your Algorand dApps and interactions with smart contracts.
+This project makes use of Typescript and React to build Algorand smart contracts and to provide a base project configuration to develop frontends for your Algorand dApps and interactions with smart contracts.
 The following tools are in use:

 - Algorand, AlgoKit, and AlgoKit Utils
 - Python dependencies including Poetry, Black, Ruff or Flake8, mypy, pytest, and pip-audit